padmakarkotule/python-101/docs/container_docker/container_without_docker.md

    Excellent talk on container (sysdiag & CoreOS) **https://www.youtube.com/watch?v=gMpldbcMHuI**
 3. **chroot**
     The first tool we’ll be working is chroot.
-   **chroot.
-A thin wrapper around the similarly named syscall, it allows us to restrict a process view of
+   **chroot, A thin wrapper around the similarly named syscall, it allows us to restrict a process view of
       the file system.
 E.g.  restrict process to the “rootfs” directory and then exec a shell.**<br>

-   **A process/command that is run in such a modified environment cannot access files outside the root directory.
+   **A process/command that is run in such a modified environment cannot access files outside the root directory.**

    This **modified environment is commonly known as “jailed directory” or “chroot jail”.**
    Only a privileged process and root user can use chroot command.